 Coordinator: Professor Ian Rutherfurd

-With global climate change and more extreme weather conditions, water catchments have never been under more pressure, and professionals with skills in their management are in high demand.
+With global climate change and other extreme weather conditions, water catchments have never been under more pressure than ever.
+Professionals with skills in their management are in high demand.

 Catchment management involves the integration of sound biophysical information with social and economic analysis.
 This is used to achieve the best outcomes for a catchment’s natural resources and the people who live and work there.

-Students studying this specialisation will look into the functioning of catchments and the constraints to improving catchment management; particularly, how these constraints can be eased.
+Students studying this specialisation will look into the functioning of catchments and the constraints to improving catchment management, with a particular focus on how these constraints can be eased.

-Professionals working in soil and water regulation, land management, and conservation in the private and public sectors.
-It is suitable for students with a first degree in physical science, life science, social science, engineering, forestry, horticulture or agriculture.
-Professional geologists, natural resource scientists and managers who wish to gain advanced knowledge of catchment management strategies in urban and rural environments would also benefit from studies in this field.
+Professionals working in soil and water regulation, land management, and conservation, either in private or public sectors.
+It is suitable for students with a degree in physical science, life science, social science, engineering, forestry, horticulture or agriculture.
+Professional geologists and natural resource scientists and managers who wish to gain advanced knowledge of catchment management strategies in urban and rural environments will also benefit from studies in this field.